The Last Letter: Cover versions

 Country singer Jimmie Davis recorded the song again in 1939, turning it again into a hit.
 It was covered as well by The Blue Sky Boys and The Carter Family.

 In 1963, Ernest Tubb recorded a cover version for his Rex Griffin tribute album Just Call Me Lonesome.
-The song was recorded at Bradley's Barn Studio on April 19, 1962, produced by Owen Bradley Tubb, who was influenced by Griffin, had originally learned the song and others by Griffin that he would often perform.
+The song was recorded at Bradley's Barn studio on April 19, 1962, produced by Owen Bradley Tubb, who was influenced by Griffin, had originally learned the song and others by Griffin that he would often perform.
 Both singers toured together, remaining friend until Griffin's death in 1958.
 The same year, Willie Nelson recorded the song.
 Capitol Records released the song as the flipside of the single "Half a Man".

 The following year, Jack Greene released his version of the song on the album Ernest Tubb Presents the Texas Troubadours, becoming after its success a solo act.
 "The Last Letter" was also covered by Waylon Jennings, Merle Haggard and Glen Campbell.
-Ray Price also had a superb cover.

 Bob Dylan's To Ramona is a nod to Rex Griffin and his song The Last Letter.